robusta-dev/robusta/docs/configuration/sinks/file.rst

 File
 ###########

-Robusta can write issues and events in your cluster to a local file (in JSON format).
+Robusta can write issues and events in your Kubernetes cluster to a local file (in JSON format).

 .. admonition:: Add this to your generated_values.yaml